The Vanishing Man: Plot summary

-Alice's boss turns up at her flat and after being rude about Nick and Alice, his tea spilled onto his lap and his chair is pulled away.
+Alice's boss turns up at her flat and after being rude about Nick and Alice, he spills his tea onto his lap and his chair moves away.
 Embarrassed, he leaves, taking her off the Lawrence case.
 Alice realises she is not alone and is swept off her feet by an invisible Nick.

-Alice works out that a gas canister used by Gyges doesn't read Hanoi, as Nick thought, but rather Ha No.1, aka Harnium Nitrate, the chemical manufactured by Lawrence's company Solex.
+Alice works out that a gas canister used by Gyges doesn't read "Hanoi", as Nick thought, but "Ha No.1", also known as harnium nitrate, the chemical manufactured by Lawrence's company Solex.

 Alice speaks to Joe, who agrees to help them break into Lawrence's office.
 Waiting in the rain, Nick turns invisible and follows Lawrence into the building, spying on him while he accesses his computer.
 Nick emails all his files to Alice.
 With proof of a link, Alice visits Lawrence, who knows about Nick.
 Ms Jeffries enters and shoots Lawrence with an invisible gun.
 She then kidnaps Alice.

 Nick works out that water turns him invisible.
 He agrees to meet with Ms Jeffries, dressed in gloves and balaclava, and offers himself in exchange for Alice.
 He goes back to the manor, holding a grenade as protection.
 Realising the grenade is fake, Gyges keep Alice and send Nick for testing.
 In reality, it is Joe underneath the clothes, and an invisible Nick goes to find Alice.
-After knocking out both of her guards they make an escape, only to find Nick has reappeared.
+After knocking out both of her guards, they make an escape, only to find Nick has reappeared.
 Down in a storage unit, Nick finds the suit he wore during the experiments, as well as a motorbike.
 They ride away from the mansion, but as it rains Nick, the suit and the bike vanish, leaving Alice speeding down a country lane in mid air.
 The Head tells Ms Jeffries that the Gyges facility will have to close, but the work will continue.
 He takes off his glove to reveal a semi transparent skeletal hand.

 Alice returns to work to and meets DCI Moreau, who has been investigating Gyges and has made arrests.
 He agrees to close Nick's file in exchange for his help.

 The subsequent 1998 series follows these assignments.